modmore/docs/en/index.md

 ## Browse the documentation offline

-It's possible to [download a full archive of this website](modmore-documentation.zip) to browse it offline.
+It's possible to [download a full archive of this website](modmore-documentation.zip) (around 1,5MB) to browse it offline.
 After downloading, unpack the zip file into a memorable place.

-The best results are when you can serve the files on a local web server (apache/nginx).
-This will allow you to use the entire documentation site exactly like it works on [docs.modmore.com](https://docs.modmore.com/).
+You'll get the best results when serving the files on a local web server (apache/nginx).
+This will allow you to use the entire documentation site exactly like it works on [docs.modmore.com](https://docs.modmore.com/), including a functional search.

 Alternatively, you can also browse the site by just opening the html files in your browser.
 This uses the `file://` protocol, which has some restrictions.
 Most notably the search function will not work, and some images and other assets may not show up.

-When relying on a local copy of the documentation, be sure to update the files every now and then, as we do fix and add documentation regularly.
+When relying on a local copy of the documentation, be sure to update the files every now and then.

+**Note**: Not all images are included in the download.
+This means that if you're actually offline you might not see relevant screenshots.

 ## Improve the documentation